Digilent/Basys-3-Keyboard/README.md

 Description
 --------------
 This project is a Vivado demo using the Basys 3's USB HID Host port and USB UART bridge, written in Verilog.
 When programmed onto the board, whenever the user presses a key on a keyboard connected to the USB HID port (J2, labeled "USB"), a scan code is sent to the Basys3 through a PS/2 interface.
-This scan code is read and transmitted to a terminal application via the USB-UART bridge.
+This scan code is read and transmitted to a serial terminal emulator application via the USB-UART bridge.
 When the key is released, a scan code of 0xF0XX is transmitted, indicating that the key with PS/2 code "XX" has been released.

+For example: If the user presses the space bar on a keyboard connected to the Basys 3, the scan code "29" will be sent to and printed with the connected serial terminal emulator.
+When the space bar is released, "F0 29" will be printed.

 Requirements
 --------------